Go to content

 Requirements for electoral material authorisation

-A person must not, during the regulated election period, print, publish, distribute or publically display electoral material (other than the announcement in a newspaper of the holding of a meeting), without legibly showing on the material:
+A person must not, during the regulated election period, print, publish, distribute or publicly display electoral material (other than the announcement in a newspaper of the holding of a meeting), without legibly showing on the material:

 • the name and address of the individual on whose instructions the material was printed, published, distributed or displayed and